Top of page

 How the changes impact our service to you

-• A student information system upgrade that is being implemented throughout the 2023 calendar year.
+• A student information system upgrade that is being implemented throughout the 2023 and beginning of the 2024 calendar years.

-• A processing start date in the first quarter of the 2024 calendar year.
+• A processing start date in the second quarter of the 2024 calendar year.

 • A proactive approach for assisting students with special or unusual circumstances.